Kakinada: Literature

+Kakinada has been a significant hub for Telugu literature, hosting numerous scholars, poets, and historians who have contributed extensively to the language and its history.
+The Sri Suryaraya Andhra Nighantuvu, considered the most comprehensive monolingual Telugu dictionary, was first published in its initial four volumes by the Andhra Sahitya Parishad in Kakinada between 1936 and 1944.
+This monumental work, featuring over 1.1 lakh words, provides detailed information about word origins, meanings, synonyms, and historical usage in literature, showcasing the city's pivotal role in advancing Telugu linguistic studies.

+Kasibhatta Brahmaiah Sastry (1863–1940), a notable Sanskrit and Telugu scholar, was among the eminent figures in Kakinada's literary landscape.
+Another celebrated personality, Garikapati Narasimha Rao, earned the title Maha Sahasravadhani for performing one thousand Avadhanam feats, a challenging Telugu poetry competition.
+He also authored the epic poem Sagaraghosha, adding to his reputation as a literary luminary.

+Modern contributions to Telugu literature include Ryali Prasad, a poet, short story writer, and historian.
+He authored 32 epic poems and historical works, delving into various subjects, including the history of Kakinada.
+His notable works include Kakinada Charitra, a comprehensive history of the city.
+Prasad was also skilled in performing Telugu Avadhanam in free verse poetry, exemplifying his versatility as a writer.
+Bolloju Baba, a contemporary poet and historian residing in Kakinada, has further enriched the region's literary heritage.
+He has authored 11 books, six of which focus on literature and the remaining on history.
+His works include Ancient Cities of East Godavari and Yanam under French Colonial Rule, which highlight the historical and cultural significance of the region.

 Transport

 The city has various modes of transport in terms of road, rail and sea.
 Previously private city buses and rickshaws used to dominate the roads but after massive amount of urbanisation the primary mode of intra-city public transport is auto rickshaws and there are about 7,000 of them being operated in the city limits with an additional of 3,000 from the surrounding settlements.
 Non-transport vehicles cover, Motorcycles, bicycles.
 For cyclists and motorists, there are planned cycling paths, bicycle sharing stations, and bike hiring outlets.

 Roadways

 Kakinada is connected by road to the rest of the state and other cities of India by means of National Highways.
 National Highway 216 which stretches from Kathipudi to Ongole passes through Kakinada.
 The bypass road is under construction which reduces the traffic in the city It is a well planned city with Grid type Road network.
 The city has a total road length of 719.21 km.state highway 42 connects Kakinada with other cities.
 ADB Road and Canal Road connects Kakinada with Rajamahendravaram.
 Government is going to construct a new national highway to Tuni along coast under Sagaramala scheme.